-Do teenagers need early job experience or is it enough that they manage difficult schedules of school, homework, sports, and chores?
+Do teenagers need early job experience or is it enough that they learn to manage their school schedule, homework, sports, and chores?
 Should teenagers work while they are students and if so, what are the benefits of teens working?

 Should a Teenager Work While in School?

-Related Article: 10 Great Reasons Why Students Should Get Paid for Good Grades
+Related Article: Should Students Get Paid for Good Grades?

-Don’t Teens Miss Out on Life Godd Experiences By Not Working?
+Don’t Teens Miss Out on Good Life Experiences By Not Working?

 Benefits Teens Get from Working

-Dr. Gatt worries that many students are missing out on valuable years of skill-building in non-academic areas of their lives.
+Dr. Gatt is concerned that numerous students are losing crucial years of developing skills in areas outside of the classroom.

 Dr. Gatt says that by working, teens learn: